AnonymousEmnlp/MRL-CQA/README.md

   ```
   python data_test_maml.py
   ```
-  We could find the generated action sequences in the folder where the model is in (for instance `MRL-CQA/data/saves/maml_reptile`), which is stored in the file `final_maml_predict.actions` or `sample_final_maml_predict.actions`.
+  We could find the generated action sequences in the folder where the model is in (for instance `MRL-CQA/data/saves/maml_reptile`), which is stored in the file `sample_final_maml_predict.actions` or `final_maml_predict.actions`.

   (4).
 Calculating the result.
   After generating the actions, we could use them to compute the QA result.
-  For example, we use the saved model `MRL-CQA/data/saves/maml_reptile/epoch_020_0.784_0.741.dat` to predict actions for sample testing questions, and therefore generate a file `MRL-CQA/data/saves/maml_reptile/final_maml_predict.actions` to record the generated actions for the testing questions.
+  For example, we use the saved model `MRL-CQA/data/saves/maml_reptile/epoch_020_0.784_0.741.dat` to predict actions for the sample testing questions, and therefore generate a file `MRL-CQA/data/saves/maml_reptile/sample_final_maml_predict.actions` to record the generated actions for the testing questions.
   Then in the file `MRL-CQA/S2SRL/SymbolicExecutor/calculate_sample_test_dataset.py`, we set the parameters as follows.
   In the function `transMask2ActionMAML()`, we have a line of the code:
   ```
   with open(path, 'r') as load_f, open("../../data/saves/maml_reptile/sample_final_maml_predict.actions", 'r') as predict_actions:
   ```
-  , which is used to compute the accuracy of the actions stored in the file `MRL-CQA/data/saves/maml_reptile/final_maml_predict.actions`.
+  , which is used to compute the accuracy of the actions stored in the file `MRL-CQA/data/saves/maml_reptile/sample_final_maml_predict.actions`.
   We could change the path of the generated file in the above line of the code.
   Then we run the file `MRL-CQA/S2SRL/SymbolicExecutor/calculate_sample_test_dataset.py` to compute the final  result:
   ```